-Looking back on the various locations that I have lived over the years I can’t help but have numerous fond feelings for the diverse city of Atlanta.
+Looking back at the various locations that I have lived over the years I can’t help but have numerous fond feelings for the diverse city of Atlanta.
 Whether it was the sitting front row of the 3rd base side at a Braves game for only $1 or getting into nearly any concert I wanted to for free, there was always a good time to be had in this city.

 This past summer I was able to return to the ATL for a quick, one day trip with the family.
 Such a short time meant I had to be efficient when deciding what we were going to do, especially since I wanted to hit up so many of my favorites from my time living there.
-With such a daunting task before me I felt compelled to make if perfect and I believe I got as near as possible.
+With such a daunting task before me, I felt compelled to make it perfect and I believe I got as near as possible.

 Mornings Are Sublime

 Start your day off right with a confection from Sublime Doughnuts.
 These sweet rings come in a variety of forms including Reese’s Pieces, Nutella, Rice Krispy Treat, and Butterfinger.
 The toppings choices give you the feeling of an ice cream shop rather than doughnuts and they each hit the spot.
 Sublime has two locations in Atlanta, one within walking distance of Atlanta’s flagship college, Georgia Tech University, and another further up I-85 in the North Druid Hills area.
 The North Druid Hills location is even Kosher certified!
 It was also brought to my attention that they have a third location in Bangkok of all places.
 Judging by how many I ate during this trip it is probably best I was not aware of it when I lived in Thailand.